Bira/octopus-carnival/_posts/2016-10-21-racial-templates.md

 circumstances might allow a Myrmidon to buy off the entire lens and become a full member of their base race.

+[^1]: When struck on the vitals from the front, roll 1d.
+On a 1-2, treat it as a
+    normal torso hit.

-[^1]: Gives +3 to any roll to identify you as Arisen.
+[^2]: Gives +3 to any roll to identify you as Arisen.
 Identification is
     automatic when the scar glows!

-[^2]: Not worth points in a Dungeon Fantasy game.
+[^3]: Not worth points in a Dungeon Fantasy game.